 What to do if one has a stroke?

-If there is no pulse in any limb and in neck and BP is not recordable with loss of consciousness, then live saving measure CPR should be given.
-Press over lower middle part of the chest forcefully 6 times in 5 second followed by once mouth to mouth breathing by blowing air as much as possible.
-Repeat this till pulse comes back.
+If there is no pulse in any limb and in neck and BP is not recordable with loss of consciousness, then live-saving measure CPR should be given.
+Press over lower middle part of the chest forcefully 6 times in 5 seconds followed by once mouth-to-mouth breathing by blowing air as much as possible.
+Repeat this till the pulse comes back.
 It should be done on the way before reaching the hospital if required.

 What happened if stroke is not treated early?

 Permanent weakness of the limbs.
 Permanent problem in forming and understanding of speech.
 Persistent problem in vision and Seizure in future.